rakeshshriwas/angular-interview-questions/README.md

     5. **Directives**: Angular offers structural and attribute directives (like ngFor, ngIf) to manipulate DOM elements and create custom behaviors
     6. **Forms**: Angular provides robust form handling with validation, making it easier to work with user input.
     7. **HttpClient**: Angular includes a service for making HTTP requests to APIs, handling asynchronous operations efficiently

+2. ### What is angular CLI?
+    The Angular CLI (Command Line Interface) is a powerful tool provided by the Angular team that simplifies the development, testing, and deployment of Angular applications.
+It provides a set of commands that help developers streamline and automate various tasks associated with Angular projects.

+3. ### What is Lifecycle hooks
+   Lifecycle hooks are a set of methods in Angular that are executed at specific moments during the lifecycle of a component.
+These methods provide a way to tap into the Angular component lifecycle and perform custom logic or operations at specific points in time.

+   **There are eight lifecycle hooks in Angular:**

+	1. **ngOnChanges:** This lifecycle hook is executed whenever the component's input properties change
+	2. **ngOnInit:** This lifecycle hook is executed after the component's constructor method and is a good place to perform initial setup for the component.
+	3. **ngDoCheck:** This lifecycle hook is executed during every change detection cycle and is a good place to perform custom change detection.
+	4. **ngAfterContentInit:** This lifecycle hook is executed after the component's content has been initialized and is a good place to perform additional setup for the component's content.
+	5. **ngAfterContentChecked:** This lifecycle hook is executed after the component's content has been checked and is a good place to perform additional operations based on the component's content.
+	6. **ngAfterViewInit:** This lifecycle hook is executed after the component's view has been initialized and is a good place to perform additional setup for the component's view.
+	7. **ngAfterViewChecked:** This lifecycle hook is executed after the component's view has been checked and is a good place to perform additional operations based on the component's view.
+	8. **ngOnDestroy:** This lifecycle hook is executed just before the component is destroyed and is a good place to perform cleanup operations for the component.

 79. ### What Is dev dependencies vs dependencies
     The main difference between dependencies and devDependencies in Angular is that dependencies are required for an application to run in production, while devDependencies are only needed for development and testing.